Circuit patency for AV access similar for bare and Dacron-covered stents.

 All procedures were technically successful, and 20 of the 21 circuits remained patent beyond the first week after intervention.
 Six patients (29%) lost primary patency in the first 30 days whereas seven patients (33%) maintained primary patency beyond 90 days.

-Lead investigator Bart Dolmatch, MD, professor of radiology at the University of Texas Southwestern Medical Center in
+Lead investigator Bart Dolmatch, MD, professor of radiology at the University of Texas Southwestern Medical Center in Dallas, said the findings are important because they support the use of covered stents, and suggest that patency rates are acceptable with the Fluency-covered stent.

 No severe complications were observed in any patient, and all patients returned to dialysis without issue.
 Dr. Dolmatch said he believes the ePTFE covering may seal the site of extravasation to prevent pseudo-aneurysm formation, and perhaps provide a surface that is more resistant to thrombosis compared with injured vein.
 No patient developed signs of inflammation related to implantation of the Fluency ePTFE-covered stents, unlike prior reports of polyethylene-covered stents.